If you’re playing competitive games, a 144Hz gaming monitor is definitely worth it.

-Imagine that instead of a car there’s an enemy player in a first-person shooter and you’re trying to gun him down.
+Imagine that instead of a car, there’s an enemy player in a first-person shooter, and you’re trying to take him down.

-You can see how this could affect your kill/death score in FPS games.
+You can see how this could affect your kill/death ratio in FPS games!

-However, in order to utilize a high refresh rate, your FPS (frames per second) rate must also be as high.
-So, make sure you have a powerful enough CPU/GPU for the refresh rate you aim for.
+However, in order to utilize a high refresh rate, your FPS (frames per second) must also be as high.
+So, make sure you have a strong enough CPU/GPU for the refresh rate you are aiming for.

-Higher frame rate/refresh rate also reduces input lag and makes screen tearing less noticeable which also greatly contributes to the gaming responsiveness and immersion.
+Additionally, a higher frame rate/refresh rate also lowers input lag and makes screen tearing less noticeable, which also significantly contributes to the overall gaming responsiveness and immersion.

-Other video games, that have uncapped frame rates and which your CPU/GPU can run at higher frame rates, will feel smoother as well; in fact, just moving your cursor across the screen will feel more satisfying at 144Hz.
+Besides FPS games, other games with uncapped frame rates and which your CPU/GPU can run at higher frame rates will feel smoother as well.
+In fact, just moving your cursor and scrolling will feel more satisfying at 144Hz.

-Be that as it may, if you’re mainly into slow-paced and more graphically-oriented games, we recommend getting a higher resolution display instead of a high refresh rate one.
-Ideally, you should get a gaming monitor that offers both, a high refresh rate and a high resolution, but these are a bit more expensive.
+Be that as it may – if you’re mainly into slow-paced and more graphically-oriented games, we recommend getting a higher resolution display instead of a high refresh rate one.

-240Hz monitors provide an even smoother performance, but the jump from 144Hz to 240Hz is not nearly as noticeable as it’s going from 60Hz to 144Hz.
-So, we recommend 240Hz monitors only for serious and professional gamers.
+240Hz monitors provide even smoother performance, but the jump from 144Hz to 240Hz is not nearly as noticeable as it’s going from 60Hz to 144Hz.
+So, we recommend 240Hz and 360Hz+ monitors only for serious and professional gamers.

 Other Things To Consider

-While a higher refresh rate does offer a smoother motion clarity, if pixels can’t change from one color to another (response time) in time with those refresh rates, you get trailing, ghosting, and motion blur.
+So, while a higher refresh rate does offer a smoother motion clarity – if pixels can’t change from one color to another (response time) in time with the refresh rate, you get visible trailing/ghosting and motion blur.

-Last but not least, you may want to get a gaming monitor with a variable refresh rate (VRR) technology such as FreeSync or G-SYNC.
-Learn more about these technologies.
+Last but not least, you might want to purchase a gaming monitor with a variable refresh rate (VRR) technology such as FreeSync or G-SYNC.